 Nine General Education courses are required prior to graduation, with at least one course in each category, and two courses from the Analyzing the Natural World category.
 Once you have found a couple of courses from each category that sound interesting, check the Course Descriptions for prerequisites (courses you must take first in order to be properly prepared).
 Most courses designed for first-year students will be at the 100 level such as: SOC 100, POLS 101, THTR 109, and HIST 103.
 (See the New Student Academic Guide for additional information regarding searching for course options, including step-by-step screenshots for using this webpage.)

 Not all courses will be offered or open every semester.
 To see what is available in a particular semester, go to Course Descriptions, select Schedule of Classes, and, then, select Schedule of Classes Search to look for a particular department or course.
-To search for all General Education courses that fit a certain category, start from the Schedule of Classes page.
-Then, under the New General Education Sections, select New General Education Dynamic Search Feature.
-(See the New Student Academic Guide for additional information regarding searching for course options, including step-by-step screenshots for using this webpage.)
+To search for all General Education courses that fit a certain category, log into my.UIC.edu.
+On the “Welcome” tab, scroll down and select “XE Registration/View Classes”.
+Then select “Browse Classes” for the current term.
+Once the current term information is available you can select “Advanced Search,” which will allow you to view the “Attribute” box.
+Within the “Attribute” box, select the General Education Category of interest.
+(See the New Student Academic Guide for additional information regarding searching for course options.)

 - A semester hour is the university’s unit of academic credit.
 Typical courses are three credit hours.
 Many science or math courses are four or five credit hours because they include a discussion or lab component.

 - A minimum of 120 credit hours are needed for graduation.